apache/plc4x/THREAT-MODEL.md

   driver layer, SPI, transports, code-generation runtime, and the four language bindings shipped here (`plc4j`, `plc4go`, `plc4c`, `plc4py`).
-  The separately-released `plc4x-extras` repository (OPC-UA Server, PLC4X Server, Calcite / Camel / Kafka-Connect / Karaf / NiFi integrations,
+  The separately-released `plc4x-extras` repository (OPC-UA Server, PLC4X Server, Calcite / Camel / Kafka-Connect / Karaf / NiFi integrations)
-  Connection-Cache, OPM, Scraper) is **out of scope** of this document *(maintainer: Chris Dutz, 2026-05-29 16:06Z)* and will be modelled separately if and when it is brought into the program.
+  is **out of scope** of this document *(maintainer: Chris Dutz, 2026-05-29 16:06Z)* and will be modelled separately if and when it is brought into the program. **Correction (2026-09-03):** earlier revisions also placed the connection cache, OPM and the scraper in `plc4x-extras`.
+They are in **this** repository, under `plc4j/tools/` — the connection cache as `plc4j-tools-connection-cache` (re-implemented and renamed from `CachedPlcConnectionManager` to `PlcConnectionCache`), OPM as `plc4j-tools-opm` (ported to SPI3), and the scraper replaced by the event-pump, `plc4j-tools-event-pump`.
+  All are built and deployed from here, so they are **in** scope; see the tools row of the §2 component table.
 - **Version / commit**: drafted against the default branch (`develop`), HEAD `32b4f0c` ("build(deps): bump jackson.version from 2.21.3 to 2.21.4"
-  as of draft time).
+  as of draft time); re-checked against `develop` at `173fe05` (2026-09-03), which is after the SPI3 migration, the OPC UA secure-by-default work and the parser-hardening series.
 A vulnerability report against PLC4X release *N* is triaged against the model as it stood at *N*, not at HEAD.
-- **Date**: 2026-05-30.
+- **Date**: 2026-05-30; §5a and everything downstream of it (§4
+  B2-OPCUA, §7, §8 P1/P2, §9, §10, §11, §11a, §13, §14 Q14–Q16)
+  re-checked against the shipped code on **2026-09-03**, after the OPC UA secure-by-default work landed.
 - **Authors**: ASF Security team draft, awaiting PLC4X PMC review.
 - **Status**: draft — under maintainer review.
 - **Reporting cross-reference**: vulnerabilities that may violate a §8